guangyaoguo/guangyaoguo.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Master's Student at <a href='https://illinois.edu/'>University of Illinois Urbana-Champaign</a>.
+subtitle: Master's student at <a href='https://illinois.edu/'>University of Illinois Urbana-Champaign</a>.

 profile:
   align: right